History of Carson Wentz in Timeline

 January 9, 2016: Fifth Straight FCS Title

-On January 9, 2016, Carson Wentz led the Bison to its fifth straight FCS title, running for two touchdowns and throwing for a third.
+On January 9, 2016, Carson Wentz led the Bison to their fifth straight FCS title, running for two touchdowns and throwing for a third.
 He was named the NCAA Division I-AA Championship Game Most Outstanding Player for the second straight year.

 January 30, 2016: Reese's Senior Bowl